gridaco/assistant/README.md

 - ✅ Modularized code generation / readability.
 All production level code, code beign generated as Functions, Varables, Ect..
 - ✅ Design Linting - Visaully makes sence, Structure made sence.
 - ✅ Cloud Resource Copy.
 Copy your resource in 1 second.
 (No need to download images and move under `res/`)
-- ✅ Live preview via [console](https://console.bridged.xyz) - compiles output source remotely makes design to living application within seconds
+- ✅ Live preview via [console](https://console.grida.co) - compiles output source remotely makes design to living application within seconds
-- ✅ Context detection - bridged assistant understands the design, than converts it into a hight quality code. we don't generate rect and text code for a button.
+- ✅ Context detection - Grida assistant understands the design, than converts it into a hight quality code. we don't generate rect and text code for a button.
 We generate button code for a button.

 ## Usage